exercism/research_experiment_1/exercises/elm-1-a/README.md

 ["Lisa", "Anna", "Lisa"]

 Then the aggregated list should look like this.
-Lisa is first in the list, as her name appeared first in the original list.

 [ "Anna", "Lisa (2)" ]